Help Center/ Live/ Billing/ Basic Service Billing/ Low Latency Live (LLL)

 Fees are automatically deducted after bill run.

-Description: If you use Low Latency Live (LLL) in the Asia-Pacific 1 region on January 1 and January 2, the generated downstream playback traffic is 6 TB and 7 TB, respectively.
-In addition, the ratio between the number of live streams and number of viewers is less than 1:50.
-Therefore, upstream fees are not charged.
-The traffic fees that you need to pay is calculated as follows:
+If you use LLL in Asia Pacific 1 on January 1 and 2, the generated downstream playback traffic is 6 TB and 7 TB, respectively.
+As the ratio between upstream streaming and downstream playback is less than 1/50, you are not billed for upstream streaming.
+The traffic fees that you need to pay are calculated as follows:

 Results: